DrakunInc/rails-boilerplates/README.md

 $ git push heroku devise:master
 ```

-Then you're ready to follow the slides in Karr and make a nice facebook-connect demo!
+Then you're ready to follow the slides in Karr and make a nice demo!